VikParuchuri/surya/README.md

 - `DATA_PATH` can be an image, pdf, or folder of images/pdfs
 - `--images` will save images of the pages and detected text lines (optional)
-- `--max` specifies the maximum number of pages to process if you don't want to process everything
+- `--output_dir` specifies the directory to save results to instead of the default
-- `--results_dir` specifies the directory to save results to instead of the default
+- `--page_range` specifies the page range to process in the PDF, specified as a single number, a comma separated list, a range, or comma separated ranges - example: `0,5-10,20`.

 The `results.json` file will contain a json dictionary where the keys are the input filenames without extensions.
 Each value will be a list of dictionaries, one per page of the input document.
 Each page dictionary contains: